erossini/agile/fundamentals/waterfall.md

 ## The Disadvantages

 No doubt that there are advantages to human-made inventions, there are also disadvantages.
 There are some similar flaws in the waterfall process.
-Let’s take a closer look at these flaws.
+Let's take a closer look at these flaws.

 While some elements in software development never change, many other things often fall apart in the process.
-Dr. Winston W. Rice’s initial proposal, now known as the waterfall model, was to break the earth.
+Dr. Winston W. Rice's initial proposal, now known as the waterfall model, was to break the earth.
 When it was first published in 1970, there were several cracks in its theory.

 - _Non adaptive design constraints_: Although only a whole book can be written on this subject, the most detrimental aspect of the waterfall model is the inherent lack of adaptation at all stages of the developmental period.
 When the test in step five reveals a fundamental flaw in the design of the system, it requires not only a dramatic leap in the process.
 But in some cases, it can often lead to a devastating feeling about the legitimacy of the entire system.
 Although experienced teams and developers would (rightly) argue that such disclosures should not occur if the system is properly designed in the first place.
 Especially when the stages are often delayed until the end of the waterfall process.
 - _Ignore moderate user/client feedback_: Due to the rigorous step-by-step process of implementing the waterfall process, another particularly difficult problem is that the feedback provided by the user or client late in the development cycle can often be too short, too late.
 Although project managers can clearly implement a process to return to the previous stage due to an expected need or a change from a client.
 So, it will be expensive and time-consuming for both the development team and the client.
 - _Delayed the period of testing_: Phase most modern SDLC models try to integrate testing as a basic and ever-present process during development.
 The waterfall model avoids late testing for life cycles.
-Not only does this mean that most bugs or even design issues can’t be traced back to this process, but it also encourages poor coding methods because testing is just a thought.
+Not only does this mean that most bugs or even design issues can't be traced back to this process, but it also encourages poor coding methods because testing is just a thought.

 ## Project Manager